-Web Alert: Qatar diplomatic crisis - legal implications
+Web alert: Qatar diplomatic crisis - legal implications

-As set out in the web alert on 8 June 2017 (here) the governments of Bahrain, Saudi Arabia, the United Arab Emirates, Egypt, Yemen, Libya and the Maldives have restricted or prohibited sea traffic between ports in their respective countries and ports in Qatar.
+As set out in the web alert on 8 June 2017 (attached) the governments of Bahrain, Saudi Arabia, the United Arab Emirates, Egypt, Yemen, Libya and the Maldives have restricted or prohibited sea traffic between ports in their respective countries and ports in Qatar.

 As set out in that briefing any members currently committed to fixtures involving calls at Qatar are advised to seek local advice from their agents and the club’s correspondents to confirm the applicable restrictions.

 Terms Of Carriage